wp-plugins/fix-admin-contrast/readme.txt

 == Changelog ==

 = 1.6 =
-* Updated for WordPress 4.2, released ...
+* Updated for WordPress 4.2, released 7 April 2015.
 * Fixed alternating row colors on the comments page.

 = 1.5.5 =